 Tier 1 Other Charges

-BPA will limit Tier 1 rates and charges to those detailed in this Chapter 4.
+BPA will limit the rates and charges comprising the Tier 1 Rate to those detailed in this Chapter 4.
 These limitations pertain to the Core Rate Design charges and credits of the PRDM and do not encompass other adjustments, charges, credits, and special rate provisions (e.g., customer-specific charges and credits, targeted adjustment charges, unauthorized increase charges, conservation charges, credits, or surcharges), or any other charges or credits allowed under Section 9.4.

 These limitations do not apply to rate adjustments developed and assessed for risk mitigation (e.g., application of a Cost Recovery Adjustment Clause (CRAC)), new or modified risk mitigation tools, or mid-Rate Period rate adjustments for cost recovery purposes.
 Further, the PRDM does not in any way limit or constrain the way in which BPA recovers its conservation costs from its customers.